-Dyeing operation is performed by the reaction between fiber and dyes.
-Some dyes are water soluble and some are water insoluble.
-Some fiber has affinity to dye; some have no affinity to dyes.
-So dyeing depends on both fiber and dyes chemical properties.
-Before dyeing we have to consider this factor.
+The dyeing operation is performed by the reaction between fiber and dyes.
+Some dyes are water-soluble and some are water-insoluble.
+Some fiber has an affinity to dye; some have no affinity to dyes.
+So dyeing depends on both fiber and dyes’ chemical properties.
+Before dyeing, we have to consider this factor.

-Reactive dyes are the most common and huge uses dyes all over the world.
+Reactive dyes are the most common and huge used dyes all over the world.
 Most of the dyeing operation of natural fiber is done by reactive dyes.
-Reactive dyes have a worldwide acceptance to the dyeing technologist for dyeing cotton.
+Reactive dyes have worldwide acceptance by the dyeing technologist for dyeing cotton.
 This article is about reactive dyes.

-Reactive dye is only class of dyes which makes co-valent bond with the fiber and becomes a part of it.
+Reactive dye is the only class of dyes that makes a covalent bond with the fiber and becomes a part of it.
 This can be described as:

 If the general structure of a reactive dye is “R-B-X” then,